adienes/remainder-tree/README.md

 6/30/19
 Fixed Sutherland's algorithm to work for all moduli (there was a int overflow bug) and added a graph of runtime for finding Wilson Primes.
 Found that using my computer, calculating all primes from 1 to 2^41 will take 26069 hours, so there is still optimizations to be done.

+7/1/19
+Implemented Sutherland's algorithm for Wolstenholme primes, and found that it will take around 5.3 hours to calculate to the current record of 10^9, so there is a lot of hope in this regard.
+Also added graph of calculation up to 2^24.